awsdocs/aws-parallelcluster-user-guide/doc_source/slurm-protected-mode-v3.md

 ### Node status<a name="slurm-protected-mode-nodes-v3"></a>

 To learn which queues \(partitions\) have bootstrap failures that have activated protected mode, log in to the cluster and run the `sinfo` command\.
-Partitions with bootstrap failures at or above `bootstrap_failure_count` are in the `INACTIVE state`\.
-Partitions without bootstrap failures at or above `bootstrap_failure_count` are in the `UP` state and work as expected\.
+Partitions with bootstrap failures at or above `protected_failure_count` are in the `INACTIVE state`\.
+Partitions without bootstrap failures at or above `protected_failure_count` are in the `UP` state and work as expected\.

 `PROTECTED` status doesn't impact running jobs\.
-If jobs are running on a partition with bootstrap failures at or above `bootstrap_failure_count`, the partition is set to `INACTIVE` after the running jobs complete\.
+If jobs are running on a partition with bootstrap failures at or above `protected_failure_count`, the partition is set to `INACTIVE` after the running jobs complete\.

 Consider the node states shown in the following example\.